Posterior analysis of $n$ in the binomial $(n,p)$ problem with both parameters unknown -- with applications to quantitative nanoscopy: Introduction

-This paper is organized as follows.
-Our main result on posterior contraction and the discussion on the asymptotics of other estimators for $n$ can be found in Section \ref{S:PosteriorContraction}.
-Section \ref{S:SimulationStudy} contains an extensive simulation study comparing the finite sample properties of those estimators and investigating robustness against model deviations from the Bin$(n,p)$ model relevant to our data example.
-In Section \ref{S:DataExample} the data example is presented.
-The proof of the posterior contraction and some auxiliary results about binomial random variables are stated in Section \ref{S:Proof}.
-Further auxiliary technicalities are deferred to the Appendix \ref{app}.
+\paragraph{Outline} This paper is organized as follows.
+Our results on posterior contraction and the Bernstein-von Mises type theorem can be found in Section~\ref{S:PosteriorContraction}.
+For a broader perspective, we also discuss previous results on the asymptotics of several frequentist estimators for $n$.
+Section~\ref{S:SimulationStudy} contains an extensive simulation study in which we examine the posterior of $n$ for moderate to large $k$ and compare the finite sample properties of several Bayesian and frequentist estimators.
+Furthermore, we study the choice of suitable scale priors in different settings and investigate robustness against model deviations from the Bin$(n,p)$ model.
+In Section~\ref{S:DataExample}, we apply our estimators to data from super-resolution microscopy.
+The proof of our main posterior contraction result (Theorem~\ref{result}) and some auxiliary results about binomial random variables are collected in Section~\ref{S:Proof}.
+Further proofs as well as additional figures are deferred to the supplementary material.